geoffchisnall/CTF-Writeups/RTLCTF/2021/Windows/01 - HIVE Registration Office.md

 <br>
 <b>BIOS Vendoer's Name: Insyde</b>

-Combining them to the flag format we get the flag.
+Combining them in the correct format we get the flag.

 RTL{15:54:49 2020/04/19_HP_Insyde_2817}